RyterINC/thefoodryter/content/posts/recipes/vegan-lasagna.md

 3. Once boiling, add 1 Tbsp of salt to the pot
 4. Add in about 5 lasagna noodles at a time to the pot, stirring frequently until al dente (Still firm when bitten ~9-11 minutes)
 5. If you are making the ricotta from the above recipe, add all the ingredients into a blender or food proccessor and blend until very whipped and smooth.
 There shouldn't be any almonds left intact.
-6. For the spinach, add 1/4 cup of water to a sautee pan or skillet over medium heat, bring water to a boil, add in the spinach and cover.
+6. For the spinach, add 1/4 cup of water to a sautee pan or skillet over medium heat, bring water to a boil, add in the spinach and cover until wilted.
-7. Right before spinach has wilted completely or the frozen spinach has thawed, remove lid and cook for several more minutes over high heat stirring frequently (to cook out some water).
-Add salt and pepper to taste.

 ### Lasagna Assembly